 View this post on Instagram

-If sightseeing and nature activities are more your thing, you can always take a little break from Phoenix’s big-city vibe and drive 45 miles East to explore the breathtaking Canyon Lake.
+A hop away from rental apartments in Phoenix, Canyon Lake is the ideal escape for renters seeking a nature-infused break.
 Nothing pairs better with the Arizona heat like a day by the lake swimming or having a relaxing picnic with a view.
 A well-known and highly popular recreational spot for Phoenix residents, Canyon Lake also offers multiple hiking trails, as well as camping and boating options.
 If that sounds like a plan, Canyon Lake should definitely win a spot in your travel plans.

 Meet the Animals at the Phoenix Zoo